Resources & downloads

 This includes some tablets, medical alarms, security alarms, and business/IoT devices.
 Please contact your equipment or service provider to confirm if your device is affected and what to do.

 • Before the 3G shutdown, mobile operators are upgrading their networks to 4G and 5G across New Zealand, to keep you connected.
-In most cases, you’ll enjoy an even better mobile phone experience
+After the shutdown, you should enjoy an even better mobile phone experience.

 • 4G coverage will match or improve on existing 3G coverage.
 However, at the edges of the network, coverage may differ slightly due to how the technologies work.
 Mobile operators will monitor these areas closely and are committed to supporting affected customers.